ReckerXF/ts3-queue-bot/README.md

 12. Run with ``npm start`` or ``node dist/index.js``.
 	> You can use PM2 to automate the script!

+## Known Issue
+The Teamspeak 3 serverquery is known to block a certain amount of commands in a specified time.
+You may need to increase the flood limit.

+To do this, login to your serverquery and run these commands:

+``instanceedit serverinstance_serverquery_flood_commands=50``

+``instanceedit serverinstance_serverquery_flood_time=3``

+Feel free to change the numbers as needed.

 ## Screenshots
 ![img](https://i.gyazo.com/31c0169684a6cb709c71017c034f7349.png)
 ![img](https://i.gyazo.com/f2898b85cf6bbd2cf7411c18fe545e82.png)